 Remote monitoring and management is an incredible force multiplier.
 Today you can turn the lights out or change the temperature in your building in London from your office in Los Angeles.
 This applies to every powered system, from the doors to the elevators to the signage on the outside.
 No longer must a manager have a person on-site to ensure basic facility tasks get done.

-Intel®'s IoT Gateway technology provides a platform with seamless and secure data flow between building devices and the cloud.
+Intel® IoT Gateway technology provides seamless and secure data flow between building devices and the cloud.
 The company’s technology gives cloud-based smart buildings secure access to both data and things in commercial buildings.
 This intelligent architecture allows the building manager to connect to disparate building equipment and devices wherever they are.
 This is both a function of the physical connection between devices and software to translate and interpret the various communication protocols involved to ensure seamless integration.
 The gateway then sends the data to cloud-based services and applications for business intelligence, analytics, and display on dashboards.

-Knowledge is Power
+Knowledge Is Power

-The Smart Switch platform provides a built-in user interface with dashboards that not only enable monitoring and control but can also produce charts and display graphs of analytics to support fault detection, diagnostics, and alerts.
+The Switch Platform provides a built-in user interface with dashboards that not only enable monitoring and control but can also produce charts and display graphs of analytics to support fault detection, diagnostics, and alerts.
 These capabilities offer building managers some significant benefits, from simple operational convenience to the ability to access all building-related data on any web-enabled device from anywhere, anytime, in a preferred reporting format.